jarrodmillman/pose-stats/description.md

 at community meetings such as SciPy, EuroSciPy, Joint Statistical Meetings, and similar gatherings that the senior personnel attend.

+\newpage

-We will also organize four workshops.
+We will also organize four, two-day workshops.

 - **Workshop 1 & 2** (targeting `YAGLM` & `ISLP`) will focus on each project's current technical landscape, and identify ways of maturing the project and facilitating broader adoption.
 Participants will include community members (users and developers),